Vendor carts sell fresh green mangoes right outside my home these days. What better invitation to pick some up and make

 Wash and chop fresh mint leaves.

-Roast the mango on the fire on medium-low heat.
-I put it on the gas burner over a stand.
+Roast the mango, unpeeled, on the fire on medium-low heat.
+I put the mango on the gas burner over a stand.
 Keep turning it every few minutes.
-By the end of it, the skin should blacken all over but not turn to ash.
+By the end of it, the mango’s skin should blacken all over but not turn to ash.
 I usually tie in the roasting while I’m doing something else nearby, as the mango needs a watchful eye but you don’t need to stand over it every moment.

 Take the roasted mango off the fire and let it cool.
 [Avoid looking at the dirty burner with dismay, it gets cleaned up in no time.]
 When cool, break off the skin taking care not to let its particles stick to the mango.
 The skin will crumble away very easily.

-Squeeze out all the pulp into the blender.
+Squeeze out all the roasted mango pulp into the blender.
 Put in all the other ingredients (sugar, pepper, roasted cumin powder, black salt, mint leaves), add a glass of water and blend.

 This is a concentrate that makes 4-5 glasses.
-You can bottle and store in the fridge for about two days; longer if you use dry pudina in place of fresh.
+You can bottle and store in the fridge for about two days; longer if you use dry mint in place of fresh.

 Add ice cubes to a tall glass.
 Pour in aam panna concentrate and water in a 1:1 ratio.
-Garnish with a fresh mint leaf.
+Garnish with fresh mint leaves.